MrYoungDS/DSp4Postfix/README.md

 you are allowed to implement them in any way you would like.
 However, keep in mind there are helper classes that should make your job easier.

-**stack.LinkedStack<T>** - A stack data structure that MUST use a node-based structure to allow for unbounded stack size.
+`stack.LinkedStack<T>` A stack data structure that will use a nodes to allow for unbounded stack size.
-Note, you may not use the built-in List types provided by the Java API.
-The Node class has been created for you, please do not modify it.
+As expected, you may not use the built-in `List` types provided by the Java API.
+The `Node` class has been created for you to use with your stack, please do not modify it.
+We have our first taste of genericity with the type parameter `T`.
+We will be using the stack primarily with `Integer` objects, but it should work for any object type in place of `T`, such as with `String` objects.

-**language.arith.SubOperator / MultOperator / DivOperator** - Binary operators for performing subtraction / multiplication /
+`language.arith.SubOperator / MultOperator / DivOperator` Binary operators for performing subtraction / multiplication /
 division on two integers

-**language.arith.NegateOperator** - A unary operator for performing negation on a single integer
+`language.arith.NegateOperator` A unary operator for performing negation on a single integer

-**evaluator.arith.ArithPostfixEvaluator** - An evaluator for simple arithmetic postfix notation...this is the big challenge...maybe
+`evaluator.arith.ArithPostfixEvaluator` An evaluator for simple arithmetic postfix notation...this is the challenging part

 ### Test files
 In the test folder, you are provided with several JUnit test cases that will help you keep on track while completing this assignment.